 ALLi Print Book Distribution Recommendations

-Amazon KDP and IngramSpark (IS) are the two most influential players in the self-publishing arena.
+Amazon KDP, Bookvault, and IngramSpark (IS) are the two most influential players in the self-publishing arena.

 Amazon controls book sales to more readers than any other single entity in the world, including the largest publishing houses.
 The company sells about half of trade-published books and an estimated 70% of self-published books (the latter is harder to quantify as not all self-published books show up on current data measures—e.g. those sold directly by authors to readers, and those sold through unregistered global retailers).

 From an author’s perspective, access to KU is had by being part of KDP Select, the Amazon exclusivity program for indie publishers.
 If you sign up to this, you cannot publish your ebook version on any other website for ninety days (though you can then decide whether to renew or cancel the arrangement).
-In return, you are included in KU, Amazon’s subscription model, the Kindle Owners’ Lending Library, and, from the KDP Select Global fund, paid based on how frequently your book is borrowed.
+In return, you are included in KU, Amazon’s subscription model, and, get paid from the KDP Select Global fund, paid based on how frequently your book is borrowed.
 KDP Select authors have access to other promotional tools for the length of their enrollment.